 - In this model, leaders vary their approach based on an individual’s level of competence in a particular area.

 - Depending on the circumstances, a leader may choose to take a more directive or more supportive approach.

 These days, it’s not uncommon to hear people obsessively talking about what “type of leader” they are.
 People are hungry for resources that will solidify their understanding of these archetypes.
-But obsessing over finding the right management style is a dead end; not only are certain methods outdated, but there’s no single tool that will work in every situation.
-Thus, we’re big proponents of situational leadership theory.
+But obsessing over finding the right management style can be a dead end; not only are certain methods outdated, but there’s no single tool that will work in every situation.

 If you want to build an effective, high-performing team that will stay relevant for years to come, situational leadership is the way to do it.

-Situational leadership theory changes the conversation from “Who am I and how do I lead?” to “Who is the person in front of me, and what do they need from me in order to succeed?”
+Situational leadership theory changes the conversation from “Who am I and how do I lead?” to “Who is the person in front of me, and what do they need from me in order to be successful?”

 4 examples of how to use situational leadership

 Situational leadership is built on the idea that teams or individuals will be at different developmental levels in different areas of their job.
 Based on that context, leaders can adjust their approach to help individuals develop specific skills based on that person’s unique needs and area of work.